10 Interesting Things You Need to Know About Aged Care Interior Design

 When you first think of aged care homes, perhaps Interior Design doesn’t immediately spring to mind.

-But the melodic weave between beautiful spaces and aged care safety requirements doesn’t happen on its own.
+But the melodic weave between beautiful spaces and care requirements doesn’t happen on its own.
 That’s where aged care interior design comes in.
-It’s the difference between clinical-feeling ‘facilities’ and welcoming, homely retreats.
+It’s the job of Interior Designers to create welcoming, homely retreats within high care spaces.

 Aged Care Design: Insights from the Designers

 We’ve received our fair share of design questions over the past 25 years.
 So we thought it was time to share key insights into the aged care interior design space.

 Here are some key aspects to consider before embarking on your aged care interior design project.

 1. Wayfinding and signage

 Aged Care spaces require clear navigational markers to comfort and guide residents.

 Those living with dementia often experience impaired spatial learning, sight and memory which can become distressing.